 You can even test the proper price for a product through techniques like the van Westendorp pricing model.

-Coupled with the fact that many investors and finance companies require proof of concept and demand in order to offer loans and you have yourself one of the most popular reasons to commission market research.
+Throw in investors and finance companies requiring proof of concept and demand in order to offer loans, and you have yourself one of the most popular reasons to commission market research.

-Launching a new product or service is a sure-fire sign you need market research.
+Launching a new product or service is a sure-fire sign you need to invest in market research.